 Reconditioning

-Your reconditioning program might include:
+Your reconditioning program may include:

-- Low-impact cardio (swimming, cycling)
+- Low-impact cardio (e.g., swimming, cycling)

 - Modified strength exercises